askiggy/iggy-api-python/README.md

 myapi.points_of_interest_options()
 ```

 For certain endpoints (specifically /isochrone and /clusters), the results come back as a GeoDataFrame by default (for ease of access).
-If you would instead like the raw response, add the key-value pair` "raw_response": False` into the options dictionary that you're using to query.
+If you would instead like the raw response, add the parameter `raw_response=False`.

 ## Mapping your isochrone and clusters endpoints